Amruth011/Blinkit-Sales-Performance-Analytics/README.md

 * Provide a visual and interactive platform for stakeholders to explore data and make informed decisions.

 ## Data Source
-The analysis is based on the `BlinkIT Grocery Data.csv` dataset, which contains detailed information about various items sold, their properties, sales figures, and characteristics of the outlets.
+The analysis is based on the `BlinkIT Grocery Data.csv`/ https://github.com/Amruth011/Blinkit-Sales-Performance-Analytics/blob/main/BlinkIT%20Grocery%20Data.csv dataset, which contains detailed information about various items sold, their properties, sales figures, and characteristics of the outlets.

 ## Methodology & Analysis Steps